. : r e t r o f u t u r : .

 El_puente_terminado_1962_b_small.png (337854 bytes)

-This is even more interesting when considering that the Maracaibo bridge (1957-1961) has been conceived five years before the Polcevera (1962-1966) bridge.
+This is even more interesting considering that the Maracaibo Bridge (1957-1961) was conceived five years before the Polcevera Viaduct (1962-1966).

 by Kristian Hasenjäger